piotrwitek/react-redux-typescript-guide/README.md

 // you could use functional libraries like ramda or lodash to better functional composition like: const
   InputFieldWithState = compose(withFormItem, withFieldStateInput)(Input);
-// NOTE: be aware that compose function need to have sound type declaration or you'll lose type inference
+// NOTE: be aware that compose function need to have sound type declarations or you'll lose type inference
 ```

 ---